EIEIO

 This function sets the value of slot from object.

-This is not a CLOS function, but is the obsolete setter for slot-value used by the setf macro.
+This is not a CLOS function.
 It is therefore recommended to use (setf (slot-value object slotvalue) instead.

 Function: slot-makeunbound object slot